SPheno is hosted by Hepforge, IPPP Durham

 Installation

 To install SPheno, you will need a F95 (F90) compiler.
 No additional library is necessary.
-The code has been successfully compiled using NAG F95, Lahey/Fujitsu lf95, GNU g95, and Intel ifort (version 11.1) on linux PC system [from this list, the g95-compiler is completely free].
-In case of the gfortran compiler depedning on the compiler version and platform deviations from the results of the other compilers, which agree among themselves perfectly, have been found up to a few per-cent.
+The code has been successfully compiled using NAG F95, Lahey/Fujitsu lf95, gfortran, g95, and Intel ifort (version 11.1) on linux PC system [from this list, the g95 and gfortran are completely free].
+In case of the gfortran compiler depending on the compiler version and platform deviations from the results of the other compilers, which agree among themselves perfectly, have been found up to a few per-cent.
+However, starting with version 4.4 the results agree with the other compilers.
 The code is supposed to be standard ANSI compatible F95.

 The present release contains the main program SPheno.f90 and the Code for the SPheno library (libSPheno.a, link with -lSPheno).
 A Makefile is also included: the default compiler is ifort, but the options are now also included for other compilers.
 In linux, just unpack the files with